-Zoe is a sea kayak guide and coach, and mountain leader, based near Beauly in the Scottish Highlands where she lives with her partner, Mark, who shares her passion for the outdoors.
+Zoe is a sea kayak coach and guide, and mountain leader, based near Beauly in the Scottish Highlands where she lives with her partner, Mark, who shares her passion for the outdoors.
 Zoe has a long lasting love for the Outer Hebrides, and needs some ‘island time’ every year!
-She is a member of the core guiding team for Wilderness Scotland alongside guiding and coaching for other organisations around Scotland and further afield.
+She is a member of the core guiding team for Wilderness Scotland and an associate instructor at Glenmore Lodge, alongside guiding and coaching for other organisations around Scotland and further afield.
 Her adventures have taken her, by sea kayak and on foot, to many places around the world including Greenland, New Zealand, Ireland and Morocco; however Scotland keeps calling, and adventures in more recent years have tended to be closer to home.
 In 2015 Zoe walked, kayaked and cycled ‘Right Round Scotland’, circumnavigating her home country by human power, and raising £2000 for Scottish Mountain Rescue.

 Zoe holds the following awards:

 UKCC Level 3 Sea Kayak Coach & Advanced Water Endorsement

 British Canoeing Advanced Sea Kayak Leader

 ISKGA Registered Guide